LTUC/amman-python-401d3/prework/setup.md

 - `cd python-fun`
 - `poetry shell`
 - `poetry install`
+- `poerty add matplotlib jupyterlab`
 - `pytest`
 - `nvm --version`
+-  jupyter lab

+Open the url in the brower and create a new notebook.
+Test with any sample python code.

 If no commands failed then you're all done.